This article covers:

 To add a project, simply click on the Add Project link at the bottom of the page as highlighted in the screenshot below:

 Note that the list of projects that are shown at the bottom of the search box will be based on the filters and search text that you provide and will show the first 100 items.
-If the project you are looking for is not contained in the list, narrow your search criteria by selecting a different filter or type a portion of the project name.
+If the project you are looking for is not contained in the list, narrow your search criteria by selecting a different filter or start typing a portion of the project name.

 Once a project has been added, tasks, issues, risks and other entities that relate to that project, can be added, by clicking on the Link button located to the right of each project name.
 The entities that can be linked are determined by your instance configuration, as well as the entities which you have access to.